-Striking a cord with me, this Scripture is reminiscent of my coming to my parents covered in stain, unable to cleanse myself and in need of washing.
+Striking a chord with me, this Scripture is reminiscent of my coming to my parents covered in stain, unable to cleanse myself, and in need of washing.
 I remember being tenderly swept up into their arms despite my soiled condition and lovingly having the potent fuel washed off me.

 My childhood memory helps me to understand my own inability to cleanse myself from sin and my need for Jesus to wash me in His own blood.

 It all began when God created Adam and Eve sinless.
 Because there was no sin in the world, there was also no death, because death is the penalty for sin (Romans 6:23).

 But it all changed in the Garden of Eden when Adam and Eve disobeyed God.
 As Romans 5:12 explains, “sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned.”